sugakenn/dom-highlight/README.md

 1. code download

-   Please download the js file on this site.
+   Please download the dist/dom-highlight.min.js file on this site.

 2. Import on HTML